-The First Piano Lessons are a series of short exercises disguised as games, that combine strengthening and co-ordination with note recognition and memory.
-Presented in a playful and engaging way that doesn’t cause frustration they’re perfect for introducing your child to piano at home, while bringing a lot of fun and satisfaction along the way.
+The First Piano Lessons are a series of short exercises disguised as games which combine strengthening and co-ordination with note recognition and memory.
+Presented in a playful and engaging way that doesn’t cause frustration, they’re perfect for introducing your child to piano at home, while bringing a lot of fun and satisfaction along the way.

 When do know if your child is ready to start learning the piano?